-In-patient Unit (Shelford Bottom, Cambridgeshire)
+Inpatient Unit (Shelford Bottom, Cambridgeshire)

-The hospice In-patient Unit (IPU) has 12 specialist beds and seven Nurse led beds (NLB) with the ability to increase up to nine beds if necessary.
-Two beds remain available to be commissioned and we continue to explore how best for these to be utilized..
+The hospice Inpatient Unit (IPU) has 12 Specialist Beds and seven Nurse Led Beds (NLB) with the ability to increase up to nine beds if necessary.
+Two beds remain available to be commissioned and we continue to explore how best for these to be utilised.

 All patients and their loved ones are provided with holistic care from the Multi Disciplinary Teams.

-Specialist beds: Funding and catchment area
+Specialist Beds: Funding and catchment area

-The beds for people with specialist and complex needs are funded by a contract with Cambridgeshire and Peterborough ICB and are available for patients whose GP Cambridgeshire. practice falls within Peterborough patients are care for by Sue Ryder Thorpe Hall. exceptional In circumstances, patients are admitted from outside the Cambridgeshire area, but funding must have been agreed with the relevant ICB.
+The beds for people with specialist and complex needs are funded by a contract with Cambridgeshire and Peterborough ICB and are available for patients whose GP practice falls within Cambridgeshire.
+Peterborough patients are cared for by Sue Ryder Thorpe Hall.

+In exceptional circumstances, patients are admitted from outside the Cambridgeshire area, but funding must have been agreed with the relevant ICB.